b06611033/My_Portfolio/README.md

 git push -u origin main
 ```

-Create Netlify account and link it with the repository
+Create Netlify account and link it with the repository.\
+Follow the instructions, then your app will be automatically deployed.